drawpile/drawpile.github.io/help/development/buildingfromsource.markdown

 Building on WebAssembly has only been tested on Linux.
 Your mileage may vary on other operating systems.

 You will need to install the prerequisites to build Qt on your host system.
-On Debian-based systems, this also includes `ninja-build`, `libfontconfig1-dev` and `libssl-dev`.
+On Debian-based systems, this also includes `ninja-build`, `nodejs`, `npm`, `libfontconfig1-dev` and `libssl-dev`.

 ```sh
 # Get the Emscripten SDK, version 3.1.50